djdembeck/music-workflow/beets/beets.md

 - Release date (shown as year)
 - Release country (shown as [ISO 3166](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) country code)
 - Release label
+- Release title doesn't have Extra Title Information (ETI), such as '(deluxe edition)'or '(clean)'
-- Track titles being changed
+- Track titles being changed (make sure these don't have ETI either)
 - Large difference in track durations

 Generally, the most frequent data that is missing on MusicBrainz releases, is going to be release label, release country and release date (in that order).
 Plex currently only cares about release date and release label, so these are the important data.